MarinsLucas/MarinsLucas/README.md

 - 💞️ I'm interested in multiple areas such as: programming, gamedeveloping, robotics, motor racing data science and telemetry.
 - I'm currently involved in Rinobot Team - robotics competition team - in which I integrate the programming team of VSSS (Very Small Size Soccer).
 - I'm also involved in EscuderiaUFJF - FormulaSAE/Formula Student racing team - in which I'm part of vehicle electric sector.
-- Here probably you'll find: a lot of small personal projects, vehicle telemetry projects, some Unity games and college projects.
+- Probably you'll find here: a lot of small personal projects, vehicle telemetry projects, some Unity games and college projects.
 - 📫 How to reach me: you can send me an e-mail: lucasmarinsramalho@gmail.com

 <!---